 Getting your hands on one of the best PCs for gaming is an incredibly exciting ordeal.
-Sure, consoles are an accessible method of playing the latest and greatest titles - but a great budget gaming PC offers users the chance to fine-tune and enhance games they've played time and time again.
+Sure, consoles are an accessible method of playing the latest and greatest titles but a great budget gaming PC offers users the chance to fine-tune and enhance games they've played time and time again.

-PC players have a whole new level of personalised control over practically everything - visuals, gameplay, performance - you name it.
-Games with unwavering popularity over the years such as Skyrim, Fallout, Dark Souls, The Witcher 3, and many more - with a bit of elbow grease and determination, these titles can be transformed in ways impossible on consoles.
+PC players have a whole new level of personalised control over practically everything – visuals, gameplay, performance – you name it.
+Games with unwavering popularity over the years such as Skyrim, Fallout, Dark Souls, The Witcher 3, and many more – with a bit of elbow grease and determination, these titles can be transformed in ways that are impossible on consoles.

 The best budget gaming PCs at a glance:

-Best budget gaming PC under £650: ADMI | Gaming PC, Ryzen 5500 - View at Amazon
+• Best under £600: ADMI | Gaming PC, Ryzen 5500 – View on Amazon

-As a PC gamer, you'll have access to the world's largest and most competitive gamer base - so you'll be competing against the best in whatever e-Sport you fancy.
-From FPSs such as CS: GO, PUBG, and Call of Duty to MOBAs like League of Legends and Dota 2 - you'll have your pick of great teammates and even tougher opponents.
+As a PC gamer, you'll have access to the world's largest and most competitive gamer base – so you'll be competing against the best in whatever e-sport you fancy.
+From FPSs such as CS: GO, PUBG, and Call of Duty to MOBAs like League of Legends and Dota 2 – you'll have your pick of great teammates and even tougher opponents.

 Many people build their own PC, often heralded as a more cost-effective way of getting into high-spec PC gaming.
-With the right skills and time on your hands, this is certainly true - but in a world already heavy with jargon, abbreviations and acronyms, a custom build can feel like an exhausting and frankly terrifying experience.
-Thankfully, however - there are more than enough options for gamers who are less technologically inclined - there are hundreds of fantastic options for PCs at incredibly low prices.
+With the right skills and time on your hands, this is certainly true but in a world already heavy with jargon, abbreviations and acronyms, a custom build can feel like an exhausting and frankly terrifying experience.
+Thankfully, however, there are more than enough options for gamers who are less technologically inclined.
+There are hundreds of fantastic options for PCs at incredibly low prices.

 Please note: All prices correct at time of writing.
 Prices, stock and deals subject to change without notice.